MrPeterJin/Road-to-Fullstack/youtube_clone/README.md

 # Youtube Clone

 A learn-by-doing html/css project.
+The goak is to clone the youtube homepage as close as possible.
 Detail updated as project progresses.
 (Started on May 27, 2023)

 ## Getting Started
 Just click the `html` file and you are good to go.

 ## Records as present
-Stage 1: Basic HTML and CSS (Completed on May 27, 2023)
+Stage 1: Basic HTML and CSS (Completed on May 27, 2023) Stage 2: Text & Image Styling (Completed on May 28, 2023)

 ## Credits
 The following lists the references I refer to during the learning of HTML/CSS.